 Cognitive performance

 All participants were administered the Wechsler Test of Adult Reading (WTAR), which is a measure of premorbid intellectual quotient (IQ) (66).
-The South Texas Assessment of Neurocognition (STAN) neuropsychological battery (Glahn, Almasy et al. 2010) is a primarily computerized battery of standard and experimental neuropsychological tests used in prior studies of bipolar disorder and with minimal effects of language/culture (Glahn, Almasy et al. 2010, Cherkil, Satish et al. 2012), a 90-minute neuropsychological evaluation consisting of standard and computerized measures.
-The STAN was drawn from the JANET (http://janet.glahngroup.org) computerized neuropsychological battery developed in the JAVA programming language that is not platform or operating system dependent.
-It provides a fully automated testing environment which logs subject information, administers tests in a pre-defined order and databases subject performance at the completion of each test.

-The subtests included in this study are Abstraction, Inhibition, and Memory (AIM), Parametric Assessment of Monitoring (PAM) task, the DKFES Trail Making Test, processing speed (Scanning Orientation Test), Identical Pairs Continues Performance Test, Spatial Capacity Delayed Response Test, Verbal Fluency, and declarative memory (California Verbal Learning Test -CVLT) (28)(Glahn, Cannon et al. 2000).
-Neuropsychological measures were administered in a fixed order.

-The AIM task tests subjects’ executive function and primary (working) memory.
-The PAM is an object working memory test with three different conditions: repetition, mixed (control) and novelty.
-The Trails task measures sensory/motor processing speed, attention, executive function, and primary (working) memory.
-The orientation test is a very short test to increase familiarity with the computer system and assess the processing speed.
-The Identical Pairs Continues Performance Test measures sensory/motor processing speed, attention, and primary (working) memory.
-The Spatial Delayed Response Task involved subjects remembering where a set of circles appeared and indicating, via button press, if a single circle was presented in the same location.
-Verbal fluency measures executive function and language skills.
-An incorrect response for letter or semantic fluency is a proper name (person, place, or number), a repeated word, nonsense word or a word that is not part of the specified category (e.g. an animal name).
-The STAN also includes a revised version of the CVLT – a standardized test measuring verbal learning and declarative memory via a trial list-learning paradigm (67).
+(Glahn, Almasy et al. 2010)(Glahn, Almasy et al. 2010, Cherkil, Satish et al. 2012)(Glahn, Cannon et al. 2000)And the revised version of the CVLT – a standardized test measuring verbal learning and declarative memory via a trial list-learning paradigm (67).
 In the CVLT task participants are presented orally with 16 words for 5 times and asked to recall as many words as possible in any order (immediate recall).
 After being presented with an intrusion list (List B), participants are asked to recall the words included in the List A one more time via cues (short delay cued recall) and without cues CVLT short-delay (free recall).
 After a 20-minute delay participants are asked to recall words from List A both with the aid of categorical cues (long delay cued recall) and spontaneously (long delay free recall).
 Scores of each CVLT variable represented the number of correctly recalled words.

 Statistical analysis

 Statistical analyses were performed using SPSS Statistics (IBM - version 21) and SAS v.
 9.3 (SAS Institute Inc., Cary, N.C.).
-Demographic characteristics and cognitive scores of the STAN of patients with BD, BD+AUD and BD+SUD and healthy controls were compared using χ2, ANOVA, and Kruskal Wallis test.
+Demographic characteristics and cognitive scores of the STAN of patients with BD, BD+AUD and BD+SUD and healthy controls were compared using χ2, ANOVA, Mann-Whitney U test, and Kruskal Wallis test.
 SAS PROC MEANS and PROC FREQ were used to screen the data.
-Data Analytic Plan